If your goal is to build a well-defined and strong chest, incline dumbbell flys are a great way to help you get there.

 Incline Cable Fly

 This variation of the incline dumbbell fly replaces the dumbbells with cable pulleys.
-By using cables, it provides constant tension throughout the movement.
-This actually targets the chest muscles in a different way.
+The cables provide constant tension throughout the movement, targeting the chest in a different way than the flat or incline dumbbell fly.

 It also allows for constant muscle tension and more control throughout the movement.
 This can be very advantageous and worth trying out.